How to Become a Pediatric Doctor: Education and Career Roadmap

 Do I Want to Be a Pediatric Doctor?

-Pediatric doctors work primarily in medical office settings but may need to travel to homes or hospitals when special patients' needs arise.
-Generally speaking, most pediatric doctors work on a full-time basis, although some longer hours may be needed.
-The career is known for being well paid and the rewards of caring for children are great.
-Working as a pediatrician can be stressful.
+Pediatric doctors work primarily in medical office settings but might need to travel to homes or hospitals when special patients' needs arise.
+Generally speaking, pediatric doctors work on a full-time basis, although some longer hours might be needed.
+These doctors are typically well paid, and the rewards of caring for children are great.
+However, working as a pediatrician can be stressful.

 All pediatricians must complete a medical degree program, obtain a medical license and complete a residency program.
-The following table presents the requirements of becoming a pediatrician:
+The following table presents the requirements for becoming a pediatrician:

 |Degree Level||Doctor of Medicine (MD) required, as well as completion of a residency program*|